nhsconnect/FHIR-NRLS-API/pages/nrl_interaction/interactions/api_interaction_create.md

 ### Success

 A successful execution of the `create` interaction will return:
-- a `201` **CREATED** HTTP status code confirming the entry has been successfully created in the NRL.
+- a `201` **Created** HTTP status code confirming the entry has been successfully created in the NRL.
 - a response body containing an `OperationOutcome` resource (see below for full details).
 - an HTTP `Location` response header containing the full resolvable URL to the newly created 'single' `DocumentReference`:
-  - The URL will contain the 'server' assigned `logical id` of the new `DocumentReference` resource.
   - The URL format will be: `https://[host]/[path]/[id]`.
+  - The URL will contain the 'server' assigned logical id of the new `DocumentReference` resource.
   - An example `Location` response header:
     - `https://psis-sync.national.ncrs.nhs.uk/DocumentReference/297c3492-3b78-11e8-b333-6c3be5a609f5-54477876544511209789`

 When a resource has been created it will have a `versionId` of 1.

-{% include note.html content="The versionId is an integer that is assigned and maintained by the NRL server.
-When a new DocumentReference is created the server assigns it a versionId of 1.
-The versionId will be incremented during an update or supersede transaction.
-See [API Interaction - Update](api_interaction_update.html) and [API Interaction - Supersede](api_interaction_supersede.html) for more details on these transactions.<br /><br />The NRL server will ignore any versionId value sent by a client in a create interaction.
-Instead, the server will ensure that the newly assigned versionId adheres to the rules laid out above." %}
+{% include note.html content="The `versionId` is an integer that is assigned and maintained by the NRL server (any versionId value sent in a create interaction will be ignored).
+When a new `DocumentReference` is created the server assigns it a `versionId` of 1.
+The versionId will increment during an [update](api_interaction_update.html) or [supersede](api_interaction_supersede.html) transaction." %}

 #### OperationOutcome